 Entries will be confirmed via email immediately after registering.
 Official confirmation will be emailed to all registrants prior to the race.

-If you become injured or are no longer able to join us for Grandma’s Marathon weekend you may transfer your entry to another person for $26.95 + transaction fee.
-To do so, visit the “Manage My Entry” and follow the instructions.
-No transfers will be accepted after April 1, 2017.
+If you become injured or are no longer able to join us for Grandma’s Marathon weekend, you may transfer your bib to another person.
+This action comes with a $26.95 transaction fee, which is to be paid by the person receiving the transferred entry.
+No transfers are allowed after May 1.

-Absolutely no early starters are allowed on the racecourse.
+Absolutely no early starters are allowed on the racecourse(s).
 Individuals in violation of this rule will be disqualified and asked to leave the course.
-No automobiles, bicycles, baby joggers, roller skis, inline skates, hand cycles, hand-cranked wheelchairs, pets or unofficial participants are allowed on the racecourse.
+No automobiles, bicycles, baby joggers, roller skis, inline skates, handcycles, hand-cranked wheelchairs, pets, or unofficial participants are allowed on the racecourse.

-To enjoy all that our racecourses have to offer and for the safety of all participants, Grandma’s Marathon-Duluth, Inc. strongly encourages a headphone-free environment during the running of Grandma’s Marathon, the Garry Bjorklund Half Marathon and the William A. Irvin 5K.
+To enjoy all that our racecourses have to offer and for the safety of all participants, we strongly encourage a headphone-free environment while running in either Grandma’s Marathon, the Garry Bjorklund Half Marathon, or the William A. Irvin 5K.

 As a result of any of the above scenarios, Grandma’s Marathon will immediately cease all business relationships with the athlete’s coach and/or agent.

-If you have any questions concerning our rules, call us at 218- 727-0947 or email us at [email protected].
+If you have any questions concerning our rules, please call our office at (218) 727-0947 or email us at [email protected].